|Home > Seminars > VIII >|

 The most substantial item in these gatherings, if they may be taken to comprise the manuscript as first conceived, is the so-called Historia regum attributed to Symeon of Durham (no. 7).
 The name Historia Regum has gained wide currency since the nineteenth century, but it receives only limited support from the manuscript itself, being an abbreviation of a rubric which does not seem to have been copied from the exemplar used by the scribes (see below).
 This name nowhere occurs in the text proper.
 It misleads, more to the point, in as much as it suggests that the work is a coherent whole when it is itself a conglomerate of miscellaneous materials.
 It has some eight components, distinguished from each other by radical shifts of style, focus and derivation:

 No small part of the debate about this manuscript centers on these somewhat confusing rubrics.
 It is in them alone that the work is attributed to the Symeon, a significant Durham-based historian who flourished between c.1090 and c.1128.
-He was responsible for a major work of rhetorical history concerned with that church, the Libellus de Exordio atque Procursu istius, hoc est Dunhelmensis, Ecclesie, which was written at some point between 1104 and 1109.
-But Symeon can only be the author of our ‘history’ in a limited sense, not just because it is manifestly a loose compilation of works by diverse authors, and there are contradictions in the Durham-related content which make it improbable that the same author was responsible for both the Libellus de Exordio and these elements in the text.
+He was responsible for a major work of rhetorical history concerned with that church, the Libellus de exordio atque procursu istius, hoc est Dunhelmensis, ecclesie (‘A little book on the origin and rise of this the church of Durham’), which was written at some point between 1104 and 1109.
+But Symeon can only be the author of our ‘history’ in a limited sense, not just because it is manifestly a loose compilation of works by diverse authors, and there are contradictions in their Durham-related contents which make it improbable that the same author was responsible for both the Libellus de Exordio and these elements in the text.
 It appears that the Durham elements in our text are the work of some other monk of the cathedral priory.
 It remains possible that Symeon was involved in the gathering together of the compilation as a whole, but it seems unlikely that he contributed any of the content.
 It has been suggested, therefore, that this history might represent an attempt by Symeon to gather together material for a more ambitious historical work, but there is no hard evidence to show that a further work was contemplated.

 The rubric on on folio 51v may also provide a clue in its chronological contradictions as to the date when this larger campaign of book production was carried out: it recognises, first of all, that ‘Symeon’s Historia’ ends in 1129 (‘almost up to the death of Henry I’), but if, as Hunter-Blair suggests, one adds 429 years and four months to the date of Bede’s death (May 735), the stated starting point, we get September 1164.
 This does not seem to make sense, but 1164 may have been a significant closing point for the makers of the book, for another item, perhaps the latest item in the book as first conceived, refers to an event which took place in that year, the death of Somerled.
 It follows that the rubricator may have regarded Symeon’s Historia as covering a certain portion of the period covered by the book as a whole—part of the period, that is, from creation to late 1164.
 That would imply that the makers of Corpus 139 in its original form were attempting to organise the book as a coherent compilation and that they were active soon after 1164.
 However, the digits .cccc(tor).xxix. might, as Derek Baker suggests, simply represent a misreading for .mc.xxix., the terminal date of the Historia Regum.
 Stronger evidence for the dating of this section is provided by the lists of abbots of York and Whitby which appear under the year 1074 in the final section of the Historia Regum.
 These lists were updated by the scribes and they refer to Clement and Richard as the present incumbents at York and Whitby respectively.
 The former reigned between 1161 and 1184, the latter between 1148 and 1175, giving a date of 1161 × 1175.
 Since the cleric mentioned in item 23 interrogates the spirit of Malcolm IV, this item must have been written after his death in 9 December 1165, making it the latest securely datable item in the manuscript and lending, perhaps, further evidence for the dating of this flurry of historical activity; but there is, unfortunately, some uncertainty as to whether this quire (no. XX) was part of Corpus 139 as first compiled.